machine learning +

 Does LangGraph work with models besides OpenAI?

-Can LangGraph handle workflows that run for hours or days?
+Can LangGraph handle long-running workflows that span hours or days?

 References

-• LangGraph Official Documentation — Graph API Overview
+- LangGraph Official Documentation — Graph API Overview.
+Link

-• DataCamp — “LangGraph Tutorial: What Is LangGraph and How to Use It?”
+- DataCamp — “LangGraph Tutorial: What Is LangGraph and How to Use It?”
+Link

-• Harrison Chase — “Cognitive Architecture for Language Agents”
+- Harrison Chase — “Cognitive Architecture for Language Agents.”
+Link

 Free Course